 Editing Descriptor Groups

-Adding a new descriptor to the analysis doesn't automatically add the item into the default descriptor group.
-If you want a new descriptor to be available for future analysis, is best to add the item to the group using the descriptor manager.
+Adding a new descriptor to the analysis doesn't automatically add the item to the default descriptor group.
+If you want a new descriptor to be available for future analysis, it is best to add the item to the group using the descriptor manager.